-Farmington Rejects Rezoning Requests
+Farmington rejects rezoning requests

 City Clerk Kelly Penn advised the council that approval of an initial motion would place the ordinance before the council.

 "All you are doing is putting it up for a vote.
-You're not approving or disapproving the ordinance," Penn said.
+You're not approving or disapproving the ordinance," Mayor Ernie Penn said.

-A second motion, "shall the ordinance pass," Penn said, would then give council members the option to vote and make their opinions public.
+A second motion, "shall the ordinance pass," Penn said, would then give council members the option to vote.

-Prior to the vote, Lipford said he had planned to abstain because his home is across the street on Highway 170 from the one request and his property adjoins the land for the second request.
-He said, though, he was reconsidering that thought after so many people called him with concerns about both rezoning ordinances.
+Prior to the vote, Lipford said he had planned to abstain because his home is across the street on Arkansas 170 from the one request and his property adjoins the land for the second request.
+He said, though, he was reconsidering that thought after so many people called him with concerns.

 Lipford said he wondered if he would not be serving the voters if he abstained on the proposed ordinances.

-City Attorney Steve Tennant quickly interjected and said the city did not have a specific policy for these type of circumstances but noted Lipford had a "material interest in the outcome."
+City Attorney Steve Tennant interjected and said the city did not have a policy for these type of circumstances but noted Lipford had a "material interest in the outcome."

 "My legal position is that he abstain from both ordinances," Tennant said.